chuazy94/zy_blog_2/_posts/2021-06-25-euros-prediction-ro16.md

 Spain are favourites in this clash thanks to their 5-0 demolition of Slovakia substantially boosting their xG.
 The most probable score is a 2-1 win for Spain.
 Gerald's model puts Spain as 2-0 winners and a whopping 70% chance of winning.

 The Croats have only really come to life in their last game, as did Spain.
 Spain were excellent against Slovakia and dispatched their chances but it was mainly due to the horrendous defending from the Slovaks.
-They will not create as many chances against opposition with good control of midfield, and we don't back them to be clinical enough.
-This game may go the distance and we are tipping a Croatia win on penalties. **Croatia 1-1 Spain (Croatia to progress on Penalties)** (Spain to win?)
+They will not create as many chances against opposition with a good control of midfield.
+This game may go the distance (potentially extra time) but we are tipping Spain to edge this cagey affair. **Croatia 1-2 Spain**

 ### RO16 Match 6: France vs Switzerland (Neutral Ground)
 <em>Weighted xG (1.58 - <span style="color:blue">2.00</span>) /